jheitz/lrec_coling2024_asr_paper/README.md

   - `main.py`: Main pipeline script

 ## Data
 This project depends on the [ADReSS dataset](https://luzs.gitlab.io/adress/).
-Make sure you have access to this data.
+Access is given to all members of [DementiaBank](https://dementia.talkbank.org), which you can become free of charge.

 ## Setup
 ### Create conda environment